Voice is going to change the internet

 How Project Silver makes it clear that online services must be completely different

-Just talk to the computer.
-It has recently become possible with, for example, the Dutch version of Google Assistant.
+Just talk with the computer.
+Recently it has been possible with, for example, the Dutch version of Google Assistant.
 It was presented at the end of 2018.
-“For me that was the time to explore the speech possibilities for the Social Insurance Bank.
-Wouldn't it be great if you could just ask the computer when the child benefit will be paid, or how you can apply for AOW? "
+“For me, that was the time to explore the voice options for the Sociale Verzekeringsbank.
+How nice would it be if you could just ask the computer when the child benefit is paid, or how you can apply for AOW? ”

-Now, a year after we started the first experiments, we know more: to make a success of speech technology, the web must be set up completely differently.
+Now, a year after we started the first experiments, we know more: to make speech technology a success, the web must be set up in a completely different way.
 It only works if you can give clear, human answers to questions.
 The coming years will therefore be dominated by 'Voice first', or rather: 'human first'.

 How did we come to this outcome?
 In retrospect it seems simple.
 We started thinking from the older target group of the Social Insurance Bank: recipients of AOW.
 And how we can be of service through a voice assistant.